KrishnaChaitanya20/Docker_Homelab/Readme.md

 The following services are part of the homelab setup:

+- **AdGuard Home**: A network-wide ad blocker and DNS privacy server.
+  - Folder: `adgaurdhome`
+  - Purpose: Blocks ads, tracking, and malicious websites at the network level while serving as a secure DNS resolver with privacy protection features.

 - **Cloudflare Tunnel**: Provides secure access to the homelab from the internet.
   - Folder: `cloudflare`
   - Purpose: Exposes services securely using Cloudflare's tunneling service.